pjaew94/code-test-express/README.md

-# Code Test: Node - PART 1 COMPLETED BY JAE PARK
+# Code Test: Node - Completed by Jae Park

 A simple Express app designed to provide a basic API for our code test.